Hundreds of fans camp outside United Center for Harry Styles tickets

 The tour will allow fans to have access to six nights in Chicago, turning the United Center into Harry’s House for the shows.

-The average price for tickets, according to vivid seats is around $400, making it one of the hottest shows in five years in Chicago.
-Some tickers are going for $1000 now.
+The average price for tickets, according to Vivid Seats, is around $400, making it one of the hottest shows in five years in Chicago.
+Some tickets are going for $1,000 .

 Despite official news releases stating no camping is permissible outside of the United Center, hundreds of tents were seen lined up outside, with fans waiting to be let in.